bytemir/e8-assembler/README.md

 ## Emulator Gallery

-The Python emulator loads assembled programs (`.bin` files), executes instructions cycle-by-cycle, and renders output to a Pygame window.
+The C emulator loads assembled programs (`.bin` files), executes instructions cycle-by-cycle, and renders output to a display window.
 Sample test programs are included in the [`tests/`](tests/) directory.

 ### Colour Demo